sung-goo-kim/ros2_java/README.md

 Introduction
 ------------

-This is a set of projects (bindings, code generator, examples and more) that enables developers to write ROS2 applications for the JVM and Android.
+This is a set of projects (bindings, code generator, examples and more) that enables developers to write ROS 2 applications for the JVM and Android.

 Besides this repository itself, there's also:
 - https://github.com/ros2-java/ament_java, which adds support for Gradle to Ament
-- https://github.com/ros2-java/ament_gradle_plugin, a Gradle plugin that makes it easier to use ROS2 in Java and Android project.
+- https://github.com/ros2-java/ament_gradle_plugin, a Gradle plugin that makes it easier to use ROS 2 in Java and Android project.
 The Gradle plugin can be installed from Gradle Central https://plugins.gradle.org/plugin/org.ros2.tools.gradle
 - https://github.com/ros2-java/ros2_java_examples, examples for the Java Runtime Environment
 - https://github.com/ros2-java/ros2_android_examples, examples for Android

 Is this Java only?
 ------------------

-No, any language that targets the JVM can be used to write ROS2 applications.
+No, any language that targets the JVM can be used to write ROS 2 applications.

 Including Android?
 ------------------